mehmetalici/localize-and-navigate/Widowx-Turret-gazebo/README.md

-# Widowx Turret Gazebo Bringup
+# Widowx Turret on Gazebo
 A tutorial to bring-up Pan-Tilt Turret on ROS Melodic and Gazebo.
 ![](tilt.gif)
 ## Getting Started